openstack/cinder/doc/source/configuration/block-storage/drivers/nec-storage-m-series-driver.rst

 - iSCSI only

   #.
 Set IP addresses of each iSCSI port. (iSMcfg setiscsiport)
   #.
-Create LD Sets for each node with setting multi-target mode on.
+Create LD Sets for each node.
      (iSMcfg addldset)
   #.
-Delete some iscsi portal settings of each LD Sets to set to
+Delete some iSCSI portal settings of each LD Sets to set to
      ``nec_iscsi_portals_per_cont`` parameter. (iSMcfg delldsetportal)
   #.
 Register initiator names of each node to the corresponding LD Set.
      (iSMcfg addldsetinitiator)